 Learn a musical instrument - since the time of the Prince Regent, Brighton has gained a reputation for music teaching and performance.
 The abundance of teachers in our city means that it is easy to find help in learning an instrument.

-AOH reached its 32nd year in May 2013 - review the May 2013 Artists' Open Houses brochure.
+AOH reaches its 33rd year in May 2014 - look back at the PDF colour brochure [large download] for May 2013 Artists' Open Houses.

 The Brighton Free University